ValueRollerCoaster/ValueRollerCoaster/docs/Usage/Settings/How it works.md

 ## 📖 What is Value Rollercoaster?

-**Value Rollercoaster** is an AI-powered B2B platform that transforms a potential customer's website into a comprehensive **Strategic Sales Playbook**.
+**Value Rollercoaster** is an AI-powered B2B platform that transforms a potential customer's website into a comprehensive **Strategic Sales Playbook Help**.
 By analyzing company websites using advanced AI models (Google Gemini + ChatGPT), the platform generates detailed buyer personas, identifies value alignment opportunities, and provides evidence-based insights that empower sales and marketing teams to have more intelligent, effective conversations.

 ### 🎯 Core Purpose